amcaplan/amcaplan.github.io/source/_posts/blog/2019-01-20-speeding-up-a-simple-static-site-with-cloudinarys-help.markdown

 of lines were commented out.
 It turns out that the Jekyll template I used bundled with it a number of JS/CSS frameworks and plugins I didn't actually use.
-Removing them reduced the total page load size, and makes the page run faster, since there's a smaller load on the CPU.
+Removing them reduced the total page load size, and makes the page run faster, since there's less for the CPU to worry about.
 As they say, no code is faster than no code!

 ### The Outcome
 I wouldn't call the site blazing-fast now, but its PageSpeed mobile score went